goushaa/DEPI-Jenkins/README.md

    - Go to the `Available` tab and search for the following plugins:
      - **Amazon ECR**: This plugin enables Jenkins to interact with Amazon Elastic Container Registry (ECR).
      - **Docker Pipeline**: This plugin provides Docker support for Jenkins pipelines.
+     - **GitHub Integration Plugin**: This plugin provides allows using Github Webhooks.
    - Select the plugins and click on the `Install without restart` button.

 5. **Add AWS Credentials:**